erdem/django-map-widgets/README.md

 * **GOOGLE_MAP_API_KEY**: Put your Google API key

-* **mapCenterLocationName**: You can give specific location name for center of map.
-Map widget will found this location coordinates using <a href="https://developers.google.com/maps/documentation/javascript/examples/places-autocomplete" target="_blank">Google Places Autocomplete</a>.
+* **mapCenterLocationName**: You can give a specific location name for center of map.
+Map widget will find this location coordinates using <a href="https://developers.google.com/maps/documentation/javascript/examples/places-autocomplete" target="_blank">Google Places Autocomplete</a>.
 (Optional)

 * **mapCenterLocation**: You can give specific coordinates for center of the map.
 Coordinates must be list type. ([latitude, longitude]) (Optional)

 * **zoom** : Default zoom value.

-> Note: If there is no set value for the map center, (mapCenterLocationName, mapCenterLocation) the widget will be centered by the timezone setting of the project.
+> Note: If there is no spesific value set for the map center, (mapCenterLocationName, mapCenterLocation) the widget will be centered by the timezone setting of the project.

-Check out this links.
+Check out these links.

 - <a href="https://github.com/erdem/django-map-widgets/blob/master/mapwidgets/constants.py">Timezone Center Locations</a>
 - <a href="https://gist.github.com/erdem/8c7d26765831d0f9a8c62f02782ae00d">countries.json</a>